Countly/countly-sdk-documentation/windows/next.md

 <h2 id="automatic-crash-handling" class="anchor-heading">Automatic crash handling</h2>
 <p>
   Countly SDK has an ability to automatically collect crash reports which you can examine and resolve later on the server.
-This applies for Windows Store apps, on other platforms you should subscribe to unhandled exceptions handler manually.
+You should subscribe to unhandled exceptions handler manually.
 Exception details and device properties will be sent on next app launch.
 </p>
 <h2 id="handled-exceptions" class="anchor-heading">Handled exceptions</h2>
 <p>